 - Return arms to their original position then repeat process with opposite arms, bringing the left to the center of the back from above, the right from beneath.

 - Spread your feet just wider than your hips and point your toes straight ahead.

 - Extend your arms directly in front of you, palms down.

 - Drop your hips into the squat but keep your pelvis rolled forward so that there’s a small arch in your back—this arch is crucial!

 - Slowly return to standing.

 - Stagger your legs with one foot forward, one foot back.

 - Shuffle the feet and switch foot position consistently.

 - Simultaneously throw punches with alternating fists, keeping your hands up near the head.

 Transform your body and start every day off right in a little as 8 minutes a day!
-Try the innovative Weight-Loss Workout Series to boost energy, feel lighter, and look leaner with no radical changes to your diet.
+Try the innovative Elev8d Fitness program that boosts energy to keep your body and your mind sharp all day long.